TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 {{< img src="/img/dashboard/portal-management/enterprise-portal/create-noop-api.png" alt="Create the NoOp API" >}}

-And save it:
+Save it:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/save-the-noop-api.png" alt="Save the NoOp API" >}}

 <br/>

 **Step 2.** Create the NoOp policy.

-To achieve that, navigate to the `Policies` menu in the Tyk Dashboard:
+Navigate to the `Policies` menu in the Tyk Dashboard:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-policies-menu.png" alt="Navigate to the policies menu" >}}

 Create a new policy and select the NoOp API in the `Add API Access Rights` section: